What Tile Is Best To Pair With A Subway Tile?

 Large Format Tiles

-Embrace the clean lines and minimalist aesthetic of modern design with large format tiles.
-These tiles, significantly larger than the standard 3" x 6" subway tile, create a sense of spaciousness and offer a sleek and sophisticated look.
-The reduced number of grout lines compared to smaller tiles contributes to a cleaner and more modern aesthetic, ideal for those seeking a minimalist design.
+Large format tiles offer clean lines and a minimalist aesthetic that complements modern design.
+Their significantly larger size compared to the standard 3" x 6" subway tiles creates a sense of spaciousness and delivers a sleek, sophisticated look.
+With fewer grout lines, these tiles achieve a cleaner and more contemporary appearance, making them ideal for anyone seeking a refined and minimalist design.

 While undeniably modern in their effect, large format tiles come with a few considerations.
 Due to their size, they can be more challenging to install, especially on walls.
 For larger tiles or complex layouts, consider seeking the expertise of a professional tiler to ensure a flawless installation.
 Additionally, large format tiles may not be ideal for very small spaces, as they can overwhelm the area.
 However, in kitchens with ample wall space or expansive bathroom walls, large format tiles paired with classic subway tiles can create a stunning and sophisticated look.